 Howdy!
 I am a UX designer based Philadelphia, Pennsylvania, open to new opportunities to expand my knowledge and skills as a designer.
-I am currently pursuing a Master of Science in Human-Computer Interaction & User Experience at Drexel University.
+I recently received my Master of Science in Human-Computer Interaction & User Experience at Drexel University, where I became a more confident, thoughtful, and resilient designer while strengthening my ability to lead end-to-end UX work, conduct meaningful user research, and translate insights into impactful, user-centered solutions.

 I believe that design has the power to unite people and improve lives, and I aspire to create meaningful experiences that bring simplicity and happiness to others.

 My logo is my name written in Baybayin, an ancient script from the Philippines, where my heritage originates.
-It is read vertically as "ji-ze" using modernized characters.
-I drew the logo myself :)
+It is read vertically as "ji-ze" using modernized characters and is handwritten by me.

 Growing up, I had the privilege to travel to different countries, which exposed me to numerous beautiful cultures.
 When possible, I learned the language of each country to better immerse myself.
 My target language is 한국어 (Korean), and I minored in Korean studies during undergrad, as well.